spoo503/100-days-of-python-Learning./README.md

 📅 Day 15 / 100 – Python Learning

-📌 Topic Covered
+📌 Topic Covered:

-Object Oriented Programming (OOP) Basics
+1.Object Oriented Programming (OOP) Basics.
-Constructors in Python (__init__)
+2.Constructors in Python (__init__).
-Instance Variables
+3.Instance Variables.
-Creating Objects from Classes
+4.Creating Objects from Classes.
-Simple Class Methods
+5.Simple Class Methods.

-📚 What I Learnt
+📚 What I Learnt:
-A class is like a blueprint used to create objects.
+1.A class is like a blueprint used to create objects.
-An object is an instance of a class that contains data and behavior.
+2.An object is an instance of a class that contains data and behavior.
-The __init__ constructor runs automatically when an object is created and is used to initialize values.
+3.The __init__ constructor runs automatically when an object is created and is used to initialize values.
-The self keyword refers to the current object and is used to access instance variables.
+4.The self keyword refers to the current object and is used to access instance variables.
-Instance variables store data that belongs to a specific object.
+5.Instance variables store data that belongs to a specific object.
-Multiple objects can be created from the same class, each having its own values.
+6.Multiple objects can be created from the same class, each having its own values.

-💻 Practice
+💻 Practice:

-Today I practiced writing simple OOP programs such as:
+Today I practiced writing simple OOP programs .

-1️⃣ Student Class Program

-Stored student name and marks.

-2️⃣ Rectangle Class

-Calculated the area using a method.

-3️⃣ Employee Class

-Stored employee name and salary.

-4️⃣ Created multiple objects to understand how each object holds different data.

 🎯 Goals
-Get comfortable writing classes and creating objects.
 Practice more problems using constructors and instance variables.
 Improve understanding of how OOP helps organize programs better.
 Next step: learn instance methods, class methods, and static methods in Python.